abhishekk-16/aws-etl-pipeline/Glue/redshift-loader-job.md

 ## Glue connection for Redshift

-For this job we need to create a Glue connection for Redshift
+For this job we need to create a Glue connection for Redshift (`Redshift-connection-SalesData`)

 ### Prerequisites: